AustralianAntarcticDivision/blueant/README.md

 Blueant
 =======

 Blueant provides a set of data source configurations to use with the [bowerbird](https://github.com/AustralianAntarcticDivision/bowerbird) package.
-These packages will allow you to download data from external data providers to your local file system, and to keep that data collection up to date.
+These data sources are themed around Antarctic and Southern Ocean data, and include a range of oceanographic, meteorological, topological, and other environmental data sets.
+Blueant will allow you to download data from these external data providers to your local file system, and to keep that data collection up to date.

 Installing
 ----------